-Each candidate for the degree of Master who is required to submit a thesis should give the Academic Registrar two months' written notice of intention to submit.
-Appropriate forms and the information brochure Presentation and Submission of Theses for Higher Degrees are available from the Postgraduate Studies and Scholarships Office.
-There is a different set of rules for Master's and Doctoral students.
+Each candidate for the degree of Master of Science should give the Academic Registrar two months' written notice of their intention to submit their written thesis.
+Appropriate forms and the information brochure Presentation and Submission of Theses for Higher Degrees are available from the University Graduate School.